List of Free Online Spanish Courses and Classes

 The British Broadcasting Company maintains a number of online reference pages that can provide students with access to audio and video tutorials, pronunciation and vocabulary guides, activities, grammar instructions and tests.
 Additional site resources include a Spanish version of the BBC news, a Facebook page, international public broadcasts and interactive crossword puzzles.

-Students can begin with A Guide to Spanish, an introductory resource that includes ten easy-to-grasp facts about the Spanish language, an alphabet pronunciation guide and 20 commonly used words and phrases.
+- A Guide to Spanish is an introductory resource that includes ten easy-to-grasp facts about the Spanish language, an alphabet pronunciation guide and 20 commonly used words and phrases.
 In addition to viewing the information on the website, users can access the materials through MP3 and printable downloads.

 Fairfax County Public Schools